AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

     Gather some information before you can connect your database for the third step in the onboarding flow.
 You complete the `Connect your database` page in Step 9.

-1. Create dedicated [!DNL MBI] User.
+1. Create dedicated [!DNL Commerce Intelligence] User.

     - Create a user in your [Adobe Commerce account](https://account.magento.com/customer/account/login).

-    - _Why a new user?_ [!DNL MBI] needs a user added to the project to continuously fetch new data to be transferred to the account's [!DNL MBI] Data Warehouse.
+    - _Why a new user?_ [!DNL Commerce Intelligence] needs a user added to the project to continuously fetch new data to be transferred to the account's [!DNL Commerce Intelligence] Data Warehouse.
 This user serves as that connection.
 Adding this user to the project is covered in Step 4.

-    - The reason for having a dedicated [!DNL MBI] user is to prevent the added user from inadvertently being deactivated or deleted and stopping the [!DNL MBI] connection.
+    - The reason for having a dedicated [!DNL Commerce Intelligence] user is to prevent the added user from inadvertently being deactivated or deleted and stopping the [!DNL Commerce Intelligence] connection.

 1. Add the newly created user to the project's primary environment as a `Contributor`.

     ![](../assets/create-account-7.png)

-1. Get your [!DNL MBI] `SSH` keys.
+1. Get your [!DNL Commerce Intelligence] `SSH` keys.

-    - Go to the `Connect your database` page of the [!DNL MBI] setup user interface and scroll down to `Encryption settings`.
+    - Go to the `Connect your database` page of the [!DNL Commerce Intelligence] setup user interface and scroll down to `Encryption settings`.

     - For the `Encryption Type` field, choose `SSH Tunnel`.

-    - From the dropdown, you can copy and paste the provided [!DNL MBI] `Public Key`.
+    - From the dropdown, you can copy and paste the provided [!DNL Commerce Intelligence] `Public Key`.

     ![](../assets/create-account-8.png)

-1. Add your new [!DNL MBI] `Public key` to the [!DNL MBI] user created in Step 5.
+1. Add your new [!DNL Commerce Intelligence] `Public key` to the [!DNL Commerce Intelligence] user created in Step 5.

     - Go to [your cloud Adobe Commerce account](https://account.magento.com/cloud/customer/login/).
-Sign in with your account login information for the new [!DNL MBI] user created.
+Sign in with your account login information for the new [!DNL Commerce Intelligence] user created.
 Then go to the `Account Settings` tab.

     - Scroll down the page and expand the dropdown for `SSH` keys.
 Then click **[!UICONTROL Add a public key]**.

     ![](../assets/create-account-9.png)

-    - Add the [!DNL MBI] `SSH Public Key` from above.
+    - Add the [!DNL Commerce Intelligence] `SSH Public Key` from above.

     ![](../assets/create-account-10.png)

-1. Provide [!DNL MBI] MySQL credentials.
+1. Provide [!DNL Commerce Intelligence] MySQL credentials.

     - Update your `.magento/services.yaml`